 Xi’an Famous Foods (Western Chinese Style)

 Xi’an Famous Foods is a New York City specific chain of Western Chinese style noodle and dumpling bars.
 These small and bustling establishments are wildly popular (an asian friend who now lives in Hong Kong goes to Xi’an Famous Foods first thing whenever she comes back to NYC, if that’s any indication).
 Second in recognition only to their iconic Spicy Cumin Lamb Hand-Ripped Noodles, the Spicy & Sour Lamb Dumplings do not disappoint.
 (Get these dumplings if you’re serious about noodles!)
 With 14 different locations around Manhattan, Queens, and Brooklyn, Xi’an Famous Foods is also easy to find.

 Opt for the lamb dumplings in broth if you want more of a soup vibe, or stick to the classic, which comes in a rich, thin sauce.
-(Be warned that everything here is spicy as a default.)
-Either way, the dumpling dishes pair beautifully with the shop’s signature Sour Hawberry Tea (they also offer Chinese classics like Chrysanthemum and Jasmine Tea).
-Vegetarians will love Xi’an’s Spicy & Sour Spinach Dumplings, which are very popular, as well.
+(However, be advised that everything here is spicy as a default.)
+No matter what you order, the dumpling dishes pair beautifully with the shop’s signature Sour Hawberry Tea (they also offer Chinese classics like chrysanthemum and jasmine tea).
+Plus, vegetarians will love Xi’an’s Spicy & Sour Spinach Dumplings, which are very popular, as well.
 In short: Xi’an is an instant, affordable classic.

 Xi’an Famous Foods, 14 different locations in Manhattan, Queens, and Brooklyn

 Shanghai You Garden (Delicious and Trendy)